 Changes in the legal market structure have led to a historic move in the rankings, with a solo position in Tier one held by Kim & Chang.

 Media lawyers at Kim & Chang advise some of the country’s most prominent clients.
 The firm has an established TMT division with 20 years of sector specialisation.
 Lawyers act for foreign broadcasting companies, online game developers and e-commerce companies.
 In highlighted work, the team represented iHQ, a leading Korean entertainment company and CU Media, a broadcasting programme provider, in the largest domestic transaction involving an entertainment content producer and a broadcast channel programme provider.

-Lee & Ko has two decades of industry specialisation coupled with in-depth coverage of cases connected with satellite broadcasting, online gaming and c-ecommerce.
-Department leader has exceptional experience assisting clients with online regulatory issues such as privacy and advertisement.
+Lee & Ko has two decades of industry specialisation coupled with in-depth coverage of cases connected with satellite broadcasting, online gaming and e-commerce.
+The team has exceptional experience assisting clients with online regulatory issues such as privacy and advertisement.
 Mr Park is also an experienced litigator assisting with cases of ground-wave re-transmission between cable television companies and ground-wave broadcasting companies.

 Yulchon acts for local and international clients from media and communications sectors.
 Lawyers advise on regulation and disputes regarding multi-channel pay-television platforms such as IPTV and satellite broadcasting.
 Other work relates to disputes and litigation between media and telecommunication corporations.
-Key practitioner Doil Son, who formerly served as a district court judge, focusses on mergers and acquisitions, data privacy and cyber security.
+The team routinely advices on mergers and acquisitions, data privacy and cyber security.

 Copyright specialist Barun Law handles management and licensing of copyrights and related disputes.
 Lawyers act for entertainment and sports companies on diverse intellectual property matters.
 The practice brings together a range of service areas to provide extensive coverage of cases that involve antitrust, litigation and product liability.